Search across 18 country guides, eco articles, photography, and travel resources.

 Sunset from a hammock — I'm only half joking.
 The quality of Pacific sunsets in Fiji, particularly from the western-facing islands, is genuinely spectacular and requires no effort to photograph well.

-Travel Information about Fijis
+Travel Information about Fiji

 🗓️Recommended stay7 – 14 days